Boniface Mwangi: Knock out corruption march

 On December 1, 2015, Mwangi organized a march to State House, Nairobi, alongside 25 other activists.
 They were later arrested and detained at Kilimani and Central police stations.
 Police stated that the activists had not submitted a notification letter to the Officer Commanding Station (OCS) three days before the march, as required by law, despite the group having written one dated November 27 to the Inspector General of Police.

 Arrest on suspicion of organizing a revolution

-Mwangi was arrested by police on May 6, 2019 for allegedly organizing a revolution in Kenya.
+Mwangi was arrested by police on May 6, 2019, for allegedly organizing a revolution in Kenya.
 He was picked from his house by detectives and taken to Central police station.
 Mwangi was a person of interest in an alleged plot to stage a revolution against former President Uhuru Kenyatta's government.

 Personal life

-He married Hellen Njeri Mwangi from May 8, 2008 at the Nairobi Sailing Club, whom he works with at Pawa 254.
+He married Hellen Njeri Mwangi on May 8, 2008, at the Nairobi Sailing Club, whom he works with at Pawa 254.
 They have three children.